Navdevl/mundana-theme-jekyll/_drafts/creating-an-incoming-email-server-and-sending-data.md

 `slooshershook unix - n n - - pipe flags=FR user=naveen argv=/usr/bin/python3 /home/scripts/webhook.py ${sender} ${recipient}`

-This one line will ping the script present in `/home/scripts/webhook.py` with arguments as `email of sender` and `email of receiver`.
+This one line will ping the script present in `/home/scripts/webhook.py` with arguments as **sender's email** and **receiver's email**.
 Now you might ask, where is the email content.
 That's the magic.
-So, while it is being piped, the content is in the `stdin` and when we are writing our script, we should make sure to read from the stdin.
+So, while it is being piped, the content is in the **stdin** and when we are writing our script, we should make sure to read from the stdin.

 ### Adding a simple script for you.